ChrisMusson/FBRef_DB/README.md

 ## Usage

-1. Download the .zip files for the leagues you want in your database from this [MediaFire link](https://www.mediafire.com/folder/7s88iqido6nvc/FBRef).
-(Last updated 14/Sep/2024)
+1. Download the .zip files for the leagues you want in your database from this [Google Drive link](https://drive.google.com/drive/folders/1t34zhIvlk-2M0F_2v-7wvdf1mep9Kq-C?usp=drive_link).
+(Last updated 8/Nov/2024)

 1. Unzip those downloaded files to the `web_pages/` folder - this creates a folder containing the html of the fbref web page for every league match since the start of the 2017-2018 season for your chosen leagues.
 The structure of the folders must be `./web_pages/<league>/<season>/file`